Tuesday, June 23, 2020

 Shortly after seizing Veii, Rome was nearly destroyed by a massive invasion of Celtic warriors in 387 B.C.
 Caere provided vital assistance to help Rome survive, the kind of aid that had been denied Veii.
 Rome would always maintain cordial relations with Caere but that did not prevent the Romans from eventually bringing this Etruscan city-state under its power.

 Rome's triumph over the Etruscans was as much a campaign of incorporation as conquest.
-The Romans had the good sense to confer Roman citizenship upon the Etruscans, and eventually upon all the various peoples of Italy, by 90 B.C.
+The Romans had the good sense to confer Roman citizenship upon the look Etruscans, and eventually upon all the various peoples of Italy, by 90 B.C.
 At the same time, local customs were honored and even the non-Indo-European language of the Etruscans continued in use for over a century.

 Statue of Aulus Metellus, known as "The Orator"110-90 B.C.